TheOdinProject/curriculum/web_development_101/the_back_end/introduction_to_the_backend_lesson.md

 ### Learning Outcomes

 * What is the difference between front-end and back-end development ?
-* Why you need to install Ruby but not JavaScript ?
+* Why you need to install different technologies for Backend ?

 ### Assignment